spotadev/appkit_google/README.md

 Then Click on the "Connect / Login" button.

+**Choose the Google Login option.**

 If you see no errors in the console it works for you.

-The console looks like this:
+The console looks like this without errors:

 ```
 addressCalledDirect: 0x1dC917DC5826C6dfdbb1cf7De8F60DF03ceD6a83